-Parameter Description Class SYSOUT class within JES where the output has to be written.
-It can contain only one character or digit.
-It is a descriptor for further the output stream for process software (for example, Entire Output Management) to detect ssing.
+Parameter Description SYSOUT class within JES where the outcharacter or digit. ere the output has to be written.
+It can contain only one It is a descriptor for further software (for example, Entire Output Methe output stream for processing.
 Hold = Specifies whether the output stream is to be held within the JES spool in case the task yes/no previously started by the Entire System Server terminates.
 CNTL Represents the control character for the SYSOUT data set.
 CNTL contains one character: A ASA control character M Machine control character Form RMT Describes the form control buffer for JES.
-This value is transferred to JES which hand the processing.
-RMT represents the JES remote user ID if SYSOUT has to be routed to a different JES system of the JES system in the destination field within the DEFINE.
+This value is transferred to JES which handles the processing.
+RMT represents the JES remote user ID if SYSOUT has to be routed to a different JES system.
+You can find the name of the JES system in the destination field within the DEFINE.
 PRINTER statement (for example, DEFINE PRINTER OUTPUT='DAEM').
 Formdef Pagedef Can contain up to 6 characters.